 The best time to visit South Luangwa National Park all depends on what kind of safari you’d like to experience.
 The changing seasons each come with their own unique wildlife experiences, transforming the terrain into a lush, green wonderland or dry bushveld.

 The dry season lasts from April to October.
-It’s the best time to visit South Luangwa National Park if you want to maximise your chances of seeing game.
+It’s’s the best time to visit South Luangwa National Park if you want to maximise your chances of seeing wildlife.

 Large numbers of animals concentrate around the watering holes, and it’s not uncommon to see buffalo forming super-herds of 500!